workos/typescript-example-applications/typescript-sso-example/README.md

-# Typescript Example App with SSO powered by WorkOS
+# TypeScript Example App with SSO powered by WorkOS

 An example application demonstrating to use the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) to authenticate users via SSO.